UDOOboard/Bolt-Docs/docs/05_Accessories/01_Official_Accessories.md

 When the M.2 dual Ethernet Module Kit accessory is plugged into M.2 Key B slot, the UDOO BOLT board will offer three different Gigabit Ethernet ports.

-To mount the M.2 dual Ethernet Module Kit is necessary the following fixtures (included with the board):
+To mount the M.2 dual Ethernet Module Kit the following fixtures are necessary (included with the board):

 * 1x **M3x12mm** Screw